andyrichardson/subscriptionless/README.md

 <summary>📖 Disconnect (onDisconnect)</summary>

-Called when a websocket connection is disconnected.
+Called when a WebSocket connection is disconnected.

 ```ts
 const instance = createInstance({